Charlie Gard's disease and legal case: An explainer

 WHITE HOUSE OFFERS LAST CHANCE FOR CHARLIE GARD

-Charlie’s parents have hoped to take their son to the U.S. for an experimental treatment, but doctors disagreed, arguing that prolonging his medical care would just prolong his pain and suffering.
+Charlie's parents had hoped to take their son to the U.S. for an experimental treatment, but doctors disagreed, arguing that prolonging his medical care would just prolong his pain and suffering.

 Yates said there is a new oral medication treatment available which "could potentially repair Charlie's [mitochondrial DNA] and help it synthase again by giving him the naturally occurring compounds that his body isn't able to produce."